 It’s important to note that Hebrew reading schools today teach both “pointed” and “unpointed” Hebrew.
 “Pointed” refers to learning Hebrew with the vowels in the text, while learning “unpointed” Hebrew leaves the vowels out and gets you a bit closer to how it was originally done!

 If you travel to Israel, you should expect to see newspapers, books, advertisements, and more written without vowels.
-For those who know Hebrew fluently, reading these texts isn’t a problem.
-In time, you’ll be able to navigate written Hebrew, even when there are no vowels in sight.
+For those who read Hebrew fluently, these texts aren’t a problem.
+In time, you’ll learn to read Hebrew, even when there are no vowels in sight.

 3. Hebrew Uses Letters as Numbers

-While the Hebrew language has words for its numerals (one, two, three, etc.) and its ordinals (first, second, third, etc.), there is a shorthand used to shrink the space down considerably when writing numbers.
+The Hebrew language has words for its numerals (one, two, three, etc.) and its ordinals (first, second, third, etc.).
+But, there is a shorthand used to shrink the space down considerably when writing numbers.

 In English, we do this by using completely different markings altogether for our numbers (1, 2, 3, etc.).
 But in Hebrew, this is done by using letters from the alphabet.